Using incremental refresh with dataflows

 Store rows from the past—the following example helps explain the next few settings.

 This example defines a refresh policy to store five years of data in total, and incrementally refresh 10 days of data.
 If the entity is refreshed daily, the following actions are carried out for each refresh operation:

 - Refresh 10 days up to the current date.

-- Remove calendar years that are older than five years prior to the current date.
-For example, if the current date is January 1st 2019, the year 2013 is removed.
+- Remove calendar years that are older than five years before the current date.
+For example, if the current date is January 1, 2019, the year 2013 is removed.